tornikeo/isc25_llm/README.md

 ## Competition Tasks
 ### 1. Speed Benchmark
-- **Objective**: Achieve as high number of token per second as possible
+- **Objective**: Achieve as high number of tokens per second as possible
 - **Dataset**: CosmosQA will be given for practicing at home.
 - **Measurement**: `train_samples_per_second`
-- Team has freedom to fine-tuning on the given dataset with any split.
+- Teams have the freedom to fine-tune on the given dataset with any split.
-- Team has freedom to run as many epochs as they want.
+- Teams have the freedom to run as many epochs as they want (one epoch at the least).

 ### 2. Accuracy Benchmark
 - **Objective**: Achieve highest accuracy on evaluation dataset with the fine-tuned model from (1)